zoe-codez/home-assistant.io/source/_integrations/weather.markdown

 - **Fog**: There is a thick mist or fog reducing visibility.
 - **Hail**: Hailstones are falling.
 - **Lightning**: Lightning/thunderstorms are occurring.
-- **Lightning-rainy**: Lightning/thunderstorm is occurring along with rain.
+- **Lightning, rainy**: Lightning/thunderstorm is occurring along with rain.
 - **Partly cloudy**: The sky is partially covered with clouds.
 - **Pouring**: It is raining heavily.
 - **Rainy**: It is raining.